Seattle Art Museum: History

+Labor relations

 In September 2021, employees of Seattle Art Museum called for a boycott of the museum for policies they claim unfairly target unhoused people.
 Soon after, in October 2021, SAM Director and CEO, Amada Cruz, signed onto a letter on behalf of the museum in support of increasing the city's police budget.
 The letter also advocated for subsidized security for nonprofit institutions, despite the recent termination of SAM's contract with Star Protection Services due to employee misconduct and the continued opposition of staff and community members.

 On January 7, 2022, the visitor service officers filed to unionize in partnership with IUPAT 116.
 In May 2022, security employees voted to form an independent union, the SAM Visitors Service Officers (VSO) Union.
-The National Labor Relations Board certified the SAM VSO Union as the security officers’ representative on June 8, 2022.
-Since then, the museum has recognized and bargained with the SAM VSO Union as the security officers’ collective bargaining representative, and is negotiating with the VSO for the first contract to cover the security officers.
+The National Labor Relations Board certified the SAM VSO Union as the security officers' representative on June 8, 2022.
+Since then, the museum has recognized and bargained with the SAM VSO Union as the security officers' collective bargaining representative, and is negotiating with the VSO for the first contract to cover the security officers.
+The VSO Union began a strike in March 2025 due to the stalled negotiations and demands for higher wages, improved benefits, and a union security clause in the contract.
+The wage increase since the union formed in 2021 had been described as insufficient for the region's rising cost of living.